Maven Artifacts

 case of snapshots.

 In short, nowhere.
 Or maybe “you rarely have to”.
-Maven POM (where you declare your project, parent project, dependencies, plugins and other), maps those elements onto artifact coordinates with some extra logic.
+The Maven POM (where you declare your project, parent project, dependencies, plugins and other items), maps those elements onto artifact extensions with some extra logic.

-In case of “project” and “parent project” aka POMs (after POM made into effective POM, ie. parent values inherited):
+In case of “project” and “parent project” POMs (after the POM is made into an effective POM, that is, parent values have been inherited):

 Artifact Property | Project POM (pom.xml) | POM Artifact |